 The government has announced new Regulations requiring private landlords in England to install and check smoke alarms and, in some instances, carbon monoxide alarms in their properties from 1st October 2015.

 With occupants at least four times more likely to die in a fire in a home where there is no working smoke alarm, the measures aim to help prevent up to 26 deaths and 670 injuries a year.

-The new regulations apply to private rented premises occupied on or after 1st October, excluding licensed HMOs, social housing and other residential buildings already covered by existing regulations.
-Properties where accommodation is shared with the landlord may also be excluded.
+The new regulations apply to privately rented premises occupied on or after 1st October, excluding licensed HMOs, social housing and other residential buildings already covered by existing regulations.
+Properties, where accommodation is shared with the landlord, may also be excluded.

 If you require further information please contact Paul Barnes MARLA for more information.